Currently we test and support the following browsers:

 If needed and at your request, St. Jude may provide an electronic copy of your child’s (your) record if St. Jude is able to do so.
 A fee will be charged for requesting a copy of your health or medical records.

 2. You have the right to request that access to your health information be limited.

 This means you may ask us to restrict or limit the medical information we use or disclose for treatment, payment, or health care operations (described above).
-St. Jude is not required to agree to a restriction that you ask for.
+St. Jude is not required to agree to a restriction that you ask for unless it involves disclosure to a health plan for which you have paid for the service in full.
 We will tell you if we reject your request.
 If we do agree to the requested restriction, we will not violate that restriction unless it must be violated to provide emergency treatment.
 You may request a restriction by contacting the St. Jude Privacy Officer.

 3. You have the right to request to receive private communications in another way or at other locations.

 We will agree to reasonable requests.
 To carry out the request, we may also ask you for another address or another way to contact you, for example, mailing to a post office box.
 We will not ask you to explain why you are making the request.
 Requests must be made in writing to Patient Registration.